DoJeon1/DoJeon1.github.io/README.md

 Repository for personal portfolio webpage

-Uses HTML and CSS to build the majority of the site's base
-<br/> Uses JavaScript to implement specific functionalities and animations
+Uses HTML and CSS to build the majority of the site's base<br/> Uses JavaScript to implement specific functionalities and animations<br/>
-<br/>   - hamburger style navigation menu
+- hamburger style navigation menu
 <br/>   - typing animation

 Navigate site by scrolling, elements that have a hover animation are clickable and are linked to different sections of the site